-London had its charm, but a different kind of loneliness engulfed me due to the unfamiliar faces and not so known culture of the city.
+London had its charm, but a different kind of loneliness engulfed me due to the unfamiliar faces and not-so-known culture of the city.
 Most of my inferiority complex rooted in the fact that I came from a village where people barely studied after 12th, and here I was doing my post-graduation.

-This is when I started reading books from all genres and worked part-time in bookstore.
+This is when I started reading books from all genres and worked part-time in a bookstore.
 Books can indeed be a man’s best friend, and I experienced this when I started reading them.
-They brought a lot of positive changes in me.
+They brought a lot of positive changes to me.
 From my language to my communication skills, I upscaled every flaw of mine.

-After I returned from London, I secured a decent enough job in Mumbai, which gives me opportunity to travel across world.
-I would never want any child from my village to feel a lack of opportunities, so I contribute a part of my salary to the educational needs of children of my village.
+After I returned from London, I secured a decent enough job in Mumbai, which gives me the opportunity to travel across the world.
+I would never want any child from my village to feel a lack of opportunities, so I contribute a part of my salary to the educational needs of the children of my village.

 Books have always been there by my side, inexplicably making me a better person.
-Meanwhile I started writing down my stories and experiences which allowed me to express my thought process.
+Meanwhile, I started writing down my stories and experiences which allowed me to express my thought process.
 I never want any child from my village to be deprived of any opportunity, so I contribute in my own way.
 I always wanted to publish a book of my own, and I am working towards paying my homage to everything life has given me.

-I have religiously imbibed the never give up attitude in my daily life, and the universe has miraculously given me all that I have ever wanted.
+I have religiously imbibed the never-give-up attitude in my daily life, and the universe has miraculously given me all that I have ever wanted.